industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

 **IE Databus**

-Configure the user and topic in the Databus Configurator so the data can be found from the Databus
+Add a user in the IE Databus Configurator with username and password and provide necessary access right to the required topics so the SIMATIC S7 Connector, IE Flow Creator and IE Cloud Connector can publish and subscribe to topics.

 - Launch the IE Databus Configurator and add your related credentials/topics:
 `ie/#`

   ![ie_databus_user](graphics/IE_Databus_User.png)

+- After adding user deploy configuration to device

   ![ie_databus](graphics/IE_Databus.png)

-**IE S7 Connector**
+**SIMATIC S7 Connector**

-To add the Data from the PLC to the Databus you have to connect the PLC-variables with the S7-Connector
+To provide data from the PLC on the IE Databus connect the SIMATIC S7 Connector to the PLC and add the required PLC variables

 - Launch the S7 Connector and configure the PLC connection
 - Import the JSON file [energy1_S7_Connector](energy1_S7_Connector.json) for Energy1 and [energy2_S7_Connector](energy2_S7_Connector.json) for Energy2